cdskycom/LogAnaysisProject/README.md

 ## Python version
 This project tested under python 3.6.
 It's recommendation to use 3.6 or above.

--Python Setup and Usage-follow this instruction to get python https://docs.python.org/3.6/using/index.html
+- Python Setup and Usage-follow this instruction to get python https://docs.python.org/3.6/using/index.html

-## Database requirements
+## Get database software and data
 As noted previously, this tool depends on the specific running environment includes Python3 environment and specific database(PostgreSql).
 To test this tools, you'll need database software (We've already provided by a Linux virtual machine) and data to analyze.
 Please follow instructions below to get database and data.

 - Installing the Virtual Machine